KBNLresearch/ochre/README.md

 # Ochre

-Ochre is a toolbox for OCR post-correction.
+Ochre is a toolbox for OCR post-correction. **Please note that this software is experimental and very much a work in progress!**

 * Overview of OCR post-correction data sets
 * Preprocess data sets